OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

 ## Default Showback Cost

-The following attributes define the default cost for Virtual Machines that don’t have a CPU, MEMORY or DISK costs.
+The following attributes define the default cost for Virtual Machines that don’t have a CPU, MEMORY, or DISK costs.
 This is used by the [oneshowback calculate method]({{% relref "../../cloud_system_administration/multitenancy/showback#showback" %}}).

 ```default
 #*******************************************************************************